 Number 4 – Acceptance

 Accept that change in retirement is inevitable.
 Prepare for it mentally by knowing that at any time, an unexpected change could arise.
 However, don’t expect disaster.
 That is asking for trouble to manifest in your life.
 With this in mind, embrace whatever challenge comes along knowing that nothing stays the same.
 Accept the present while planning for the future.
 At the same time, understand that your plans will develop, but not necessarily exactly as anticipated.
-This mindset helps to develop a right attitude for contentment.
+This mindset helps to develop the right attitude for contentment.

 Number 5 – Freedom

 As baby boomers, we believed in change.
 We rejected our parent’s values, dodged the draft, and flipped-off the establishment.
 In contrast, it seems that many boomers have now become their parents.
 Some appear to think success is having money and that freedom is about adhering to the U.S. Constitution.
 Think about it – harken back to your youth.
 Be a little rebellious.
-Freedom in retirement means of freedom of choice – you make the decisions – even if it’s unpopular.
+Freedom in retirement means freedom of choice – you make the decisions – even if it’s unpopular.
 You and your spouse decide what you want, regardless of what the next guy is doing.
 Initiate change and move your life in a completely new direction.
 Exercise your freedom to be independent of the crowd.